cloudera/CML_AMP_RAG_Studio/README.md

 ### Cloudera DataFlow (Nifi) Setup:

-Rag Studio provides a Nifi template that can be downloaded for a given Knowledge Base from the `Connections` tab.
+RAG Studio provides a NiFi template that can be downloaded for a given Knowledge Base from the **Connections** tab.
-The Nifi template can then be imported into your Cloudera DataFlow (CDF) environment and used to setup a pipeline into Rag Studio.
+The NiFi template can then be imported into your Cloudera DataFlow (CDF) environment and used to setup a pipeline into RAG Studio.

-IMPORTANT: In order to inject data from CDF, users must disable authentication of the AMP Project from their Cloudera Machine Learning (CML) workspace.
+**IMPORTANT:** In order to inject data from CDF, users must disable authentication of the AMP Project from their Cloudera Machine Learning (CML) workspace.
 This carries a security risk and should be carefully considered before proceeding.

+### CDP Token Override

+If you are using Cloudera AI Inference and would like to override the default CDP token used within RAG Studio, you can do so by providing the `CDP_TOKEN_OVERRIDE` environment variable.
+This variable can be set from the project settings for the AMP in CML.

 ### Updating RAG Studio